Formula 1 weekend explained

 • Grand Prix or race: this is the main event of the weekend, and is the race that determines the winner of the Grand Prix.
 The race typically lasts for around two hours and consists of a certain number of laps around the track and takes place on Sunday.

-• Sprint: the sprint format is used in addition to the traditional Grand Prix weekend format and is only used in select races during the season.
+• Sprint: the sprint format is added to the traditional Grand Prix weekend format and is only applied in select weekends during the season.

 F1 minor events

-In addition to these main events, there are also various other activities that take place over the course of the race weekend, such as driver interviews, media events, sponsor activities, and team meetings.
+In addition to these main events, various other activities take place throughout the race weekend, such as driver interviews, media events, sponsor activities and team meetings.

 ×